sshreyaa05/EDA-ON-IMDB-TOP-250-MOVIES/README.md

 # EDA-ON-IMDB-TOP-250-MOVIES
+## PROBLEM STATEMENT:
 This dataset provides us with the curated list of what is considered some of the best and most popular movies according to the ratings and reviews submitted by users on the Internet Movie Database (IMDB) platform.
-It gives us the meaningful insights:
+It gives us the meaningful insights, conducting the comprehensive analysis of the dataset.
+## Why are we performing this EDA?
+## It serves several important purposes :
+## 1. Insight Generation - it helps to uncover hidden patterns, trends and relationships within the dataset.
+## 2. Decision making - it informs business production decisions for the film makers and the production companies.
+## So lets proceed with gaining the insights from the dataset.
 ## 1. Which are top three genres where most number of films came in the top 250 movies?
 ![image](https://github.com/sshreyaa05/EDA-ON-IMDB-TOP-250-MOVIES/assets/132264752/f8acebb8-d358-419d-bf42-220c8120ea92)
 ## The top 3 genres where most movies came out of top 210 were :